Tensorization of neural networks for improved privacy and interpretability: Applications: Privacy and Interpretability

 \subsubsection{AKLT Model}

 We present this methodology in a simplified scenario that may serve as a proof of principle.
-In particular, we will estimate the SPT phase of the AKLT state \cite{affleck1987rigorous}.
+In particular, we will estimate the SPT phase of the AKLT state \cite{affleck1987rigorous}, which admits a TT representation that was already derived in early works~\cite{fannes1992finitely, klumper1992groundstate}.
 Although this state admits a TT form, this is not necessary for the method to succeed, since we will only allow black-box access to this function.
 Indeed, we will exploit the TT structure of the state only when obtaining the pivots and only for computational efficiency.
 Thus, this setup is analogous to having access to other less interpretable models, such as a NN, which we can query with spin configurations to obtain the associated amplitudes.
 Using this function, we will reconstruct a new TT representation of the state via TT-RSS and use this representation to compute the order parameter defined in Ref.~\cite{haegeman2012order}.

 The AKLT model is defined by the following Hamiltonian: